About Cobh Heritage Centre

 Because so many people from Ireland’s past travelled through Cobh, one of the world’s finest natural harbours, visitors can learn about the stories of these emigrants.
 Over three million Irish people emigrated from this port.
-Many had to leave because of the Great famine, many left in search of a new life in a land of opportunity, and many more had no choice – being transported as convicts to Australia or as forced labour to British colonies in North America or the West Indies.
+Many had to leave because of the Great famine, many left in search of a new start and the hope of a better life.

 Tales of the early emigrants to Virginia, the Carolinas and Canada, the forgotten Irish who endured forced labour in the West Indies during and after Cromwellian times, to the sinking of the Titanic and The Lusitania, are inventively displayed in a variety of modern, tasteful and artistic ways.

 The Queenstown Story will give visitors a glimpse into our past and the hardships that those early emigrants endured.
 In the exhibition there are individual stories to be found such as that of Jeremiah Burke and the message in the bottle from Titanic, Margaret Drury and her voyage on a convict ship to Australia and of course Fr.
 Frank Browne and the photos he took while on board Titanic as it journeyed from Southampton to Queenstown / Cobh – before being ordered by his Bishop to disembark at Queenstown /Cobh.